dscheerens/tslint-rules/docs/rules.md

 **Options:**

-An optional argument for the indentation size can be specified, which should be either 2 or 4.
+An optional argument for the indentation size can be specified, which should be either 2 or 4 (default).

 **Option examples:**